 Please note that there’s a limit of one discount rate per participant.

-Paul has been practising commercial law for over 30 years and teaching this course for over 15 years.
-After a period with a major national firm, Paul joined the Sydney office of Holding Redlich in 2004.
+Paul has been practising commercial law for over 27 years and has been teaching this course for 20 years.
+After a period with a major national firm, he joined Holding Redlich in 2007 and heads the Queensland office in a period of exceptional growth for the firm in that state.

-He moved to Brisbane to head the Queensland office in a period of exceptional growth.
-With a background in commercial litigation, he has a deep experience upon which this course has been based.
+With a background in commercial litigation, Paul has vast experience and exceptional knowledge in the field, upon which this course has been based.

 This course will be delivered online through Canvas.

 How principles for valuation of assets apply and require modification in times of uncertainty and crisis

 Discover when, why and how to use a bespoke construction contract as opposed to a standard form contract.